dadadev88/jmockver/README.md

 [JMockVer] ✅ Run on port 3201
 ```

-If you set a **codeToResponse** with a code than not exists on **responses** list, this route will not be serve and you see the following message
+If you set a **idResponseToReturn** with a code than not exists on **responses** list, this route will not be serve and you see the following message

 Example:
 ```bash
 [JMockVer] ❌ Response with code RESP001 not found on GET /sales/by-user/1
 ```

-You can install globally to use **jmockver** from anywhere path.
+You can install globally to use **jmockver** from anywhere path or project, consider that it always requires finding the mocks folder.

 ```bash
 npm install jmockver -g